IcySnex/GeniusAPI/GeniusAPI/README.md

 # GeniusAPI
-This Genius API wrapper allows you to easily search for tracks/genres on Genius.
-It also provides lyrics fetching using web scraping.
+This Genius API wrapper allows you to easily search for tracks on Genius.
+It also provides lyrics/genres fetching using web scraping.

 ---